Wallins Creek, Kentucky

 Wallins Creek is an unincorporated community and census-designated place (CDP) in Harlan County, Kentucky, United States.
-The population was 156 at the 2010 census, when it was still a city, having dropped from 257 at the 2000 census.
+As of the 2020 census, Wallins Creek had a population of 212.

 History

 Wallins Creek began life as a coal mining town in 1925; the mine was owned by the Wallins Creek Coal Corporation.
 The Wallins Creek Baptist Church was established in 1855 with 30 members.

 Wallins Creek is home to the Wallins Elementary School, which has been in use since the 1940s and has won several awards in sports and academics.

 Geography

 Wallins Creek is in western Harlan County, in the valley of the Cumberland River.
 U.S. Route 119 runs through the northern part of the community, leading northwest (upriver) 8 mi to Harlan, the county seat, and southwest 23 mi to Pineville.

 According to the United States Census Bureau, in 2010 the city had a total area of 0.86 km2, of which 0.05 sqkm, or 5.31%, were water.